Valdes-Tresanco-MS/gmx_MMPBSA/docs/input_file.md

                         contained in the range

                     **Individual selection**
-                    :   `print_res="A/5,6:B,6:C,7 B/25` Will print all mentioned residues except the residues A:6:A and A:6:D
+                    :   `print_res="A/5,6B,6C,7 B/25` Will print all mentioned residues except the residues 6A and
+                        6D from chain A

                 === "Wrong notation"
                     `print_res="A/5-6B,6D-7` Will end in error.